Panchagnulakrishnacharan2703/Authentication_using_JWT/README.md

 # FastAPI JWT Authentication

-This is an example of a FastAPI application that uses JSON Web Tokens (JWT) for authentication.
+This is a FastAPI application that uses JSON Web Tokens (JWT) for authentication.
 The application includes user registration, login, and data retrieval functionality.

 ## Directory Structure